Monotone paths in random hypergraphs: Introduction

+As a next step, we show that in \eqref{probvar} we can equivalently take the supremum in the smaller class of all the compactly supported \emph{contractable measures} on $\omega_1^{\NN^{[k]}}$.
+Thanks to this reduction, we can explicitly compute $\lambda_G$ when $G$ is a simple contractible graph (see Theorem \ref{teoromitov}).

-A related problem, which we briefly discuss at the end of the paper, is finding the tresholds for paths of finite length.
-We mention that the particular case of paths of length $2$ in the graphs $G_k$ has been considered in \cite{TW:98}, where the authors determine the precise tresholds for $k\in \{ 2,3\}$, make a conjecture for $k\in \{ 4,5\}$, and show upper and lower bounds for all $k\in\NN$.
-We point out that the case $k=2$ was already considered in \cite{EH:64}.
-In Section \ref{secopen}, we determine the tresholds for all $k$ odd, thus confirming the conjecture made in \cite{TW:98} for $k=5$.
-As a final application, in Section \ref{secdebr} we give an estimate on the asymptotic behavior of the independence number of de Bruijn graphs \cite{L:06}.
+A closely related problem, which we discuss at the end of the paper, is finding the thresholds for paths of finite length.
+We observe that this type of questions are reminiscent of Tur\'an's problem \cite{DC:83}, and the answer is expected to be difficult in general.
+We mention that the case of paths of length $2$ in the graphs $G_k$ mentioned above has been already considered in \cite{TW:98}, where the authors determine the precise thresholds for $k\in \{ 2,3\}$, show upper and lower bounds for all $k\in\NN$, and make a conjecture for $k\in \{ 4,5\}$.
+In Section \ref{secopen}, we determine the thresholds for all $k$ odd, thus confirming the conjecture made in \cite{TW:98} for $k=5$, while the case of $k$ even remains open.